NO 6 Zambezi Crescent, Off Aguiyi Ironsi Street, Maitama, Abuja, FCT Nigeria

 These lapses and challenges include:

-• The ETF was overburdened and overstretched and could only render palliative support to all levels of public educational institutions in Nigeria;
+The ETF was overburdened and overstretched and could only render palliative support to all levels of public educational institutions in Nigeria;

 THE ESTABLISHMENT AND MANDATE OF TERTIARY EDUCATION TRUST FUND

-The Tertiary Education Trust Fund (TETFund) was originally established as Education Trust Fund (ETF) by the Act No 7 of 1993 as amended by Act No 40 of 1998 (now repealed and replaced with Tertiary Education Trust Fund Act 2011).
-It is an intervention agency set up to provide supplementary support to all level of public tertiary institutions with the main objective of using funding alongside project management for the rehabilitation, restoration and consolidation of Tertiary Education in Nigeria.
+The Tertiary Education Trust Fund (TETFund) was originally established as Education Tax Fund (ETF) by the Act No. 7 of 1993 as amended by Act No. 40 of 1998 (now repealed and replaced with Tertiary Education Trust Fund (Establishment, Etc.) Act No. 16 of 2011.
+It is an intervention agency set up to provide supplementary support to all levels of public tertiary institutions with the main objective of using funding alongside project management for the rehabilitation, restoration and consolidation of Tertiary Education in Nigeria.

-The main source of income available to the Fund is the two percent education tax paid from the assessable profit of companies registered in Nigeria.
-The Federal Inland Revenue Services (FIRS) assesses collects the tax on behalf of the Fund.
+The main source of income available to the Fund is the 2 percent Education Tax paid from the assessable profit of companies registered in Nigeria.
+However, the Tax was reviewed upwards to 2.5 percent by the Finance Act 2021 and further increased to 3 percent by the Finance Act 2023 effective September 2023.

 • Essential physical infrastructure for teaching and learning

-• Institutional material and equipment
+• Instructional material and equipment

 • Research and publications

-• Academic staff training and development and
+• Academic Staff Training and Development and

-• Any other need which, in the opinion of the Board of Trustees, is critical and essential for the improvement and maintenance of standards in the higher educational institutions
+• Any other need which, in the opinion of the Board of Trustees, is critical and essential for the improvement and maintenance of standards in the higher educational institutions.

 The Board of Trustees has the following responsibilities as stated in the Act:

-• Manage and disburse the Tax
+2. Manage and disburse the Tax imposed by the Act;

-• Monitor and evaluate execution of projects
+6. Monitor and evaluate execution of the projects;

-• Update the Federal Government on its activities and progress through annual audited reports among the states of the Federation in case of regular intervention
+8. Update the Federal Government on its activities and progress through annual and audited reports;

-1. Funding of all public tertiary educational institutions
+1. Funding of all public tertiary educational institutions;